Quantum critical behavior in three-dimensional one-band Hubbard model at half filling: Summary

 The exchange constant $J$ of the effective model Eq. (\ref{QCB9}) is calculated in the limit when the frequency and the wave vector are small.
 The calculations can be improved employing an effective Heisenberg theory with exchange constant $J(k)$ which depends on the wave vector $k$.

 Another important point in the Hubbard model is the quantum critical point (QCP) $T_N=0$.
 The phase diagram Fig.(\ref{TN-Ut}) shows that it is reached at $U/t=1.11$.
 The figure also shows that all numerical calculations are implemented at control parameters $U/t>3.674$, which is far from the QCP.
 This explains the absence of comments on the quantum criticality.
-On the other hand an investigation of the Hubbard model without explicit affirmation of existing or nonexisting of QCP in the Hubbard model is not compleat.
+On the other hand an investigation of the Hubbard model without explicit affirmation of the existence or nonexistence of QCP in the Hubbard model is not complete.
 One can extrapolate the curves in DMFT, DCA and D$\Gamma$A down to zero temperature.
-A non-zero QCP emerges in these approaches.
+A nonzero QCP emerges in these approaches.

 Alternatively, the Hubbard model is studied by a mapping on a spin-1/2 generalized Heisenberg model with higher order terms in a form of long-range or ring exchange \cite{Reischl04}.
-An effective Heisenberg model with spin-1/2 is considered which can not describe the quantum criticality despite the fact that parameter $t/U$ is close to the quantum critical point.
-This is because the quantum critical behavior depends decisively on the effective spin of the itinerant electron which is smaller then 1/2 near the quantum critical point (see figure (\ref{TN-m})).
+An effective Heisenberg model with spin-1/2 is considered which cannot describe the quantum criticality despite the fact that parameter $t/U$ is close to the quantum critical point.
+This is because the quantum critical behavior depends decisively on the effective spin of the itinerant electron which is smaller than 1/2 near the quantum critical point (see figure (\ref{TN-m})).

-Ne\'{e}l order and quantum critical point in the Hubbard model are also studied by means of a spin-charge rotating reference frame approach \cite{Zaleski08}, which explicitly factorizes the charge and spin contribution to the electron operator.
-The effective constants are calculated by means of Hartree-Fock approximation of the fermion interaction.
-This explains the over estimation of the critical value of the control parameter $U/t=0.676 (t/U=1.479)$ compare with the result in the present paper $t/U=0.9$, where the Coulomb repulsion is treated exactly.
+Ne\'{e}el order and the quantum critical point in the Hubbard model are also studied by means of a spin-charge rotating reference frame approach \cite{Zaleski08}, which explicitly factorizes the charge and spin contribution to the electron operator.
+The effective constants are calculated by means of the Hartree-Fock approximation of the fermion interaction.
+This explains the over-estimation of the critical value of the control parameter $U/t=0.676 (t/U=1.479)$ compared with the result in the present paper $t/U=0.9$, where the Coulomb repulsion is treated exactly.